kouks/gaem/docs/index.md

 I guess what I'm trying to say here, these `upgrades` should be gameplay-altering instead of flat stat buffs.

+> Another, perhaps better idea is a concept of jewel.
+You can attach it to weapon, gear item or character and it would add an effect.
+These jewels would be tradable, account-wide and have rank.
+You'd need N lower rank jewels to craft a higher rank one (behold arcanes).
+This rank would be disconnected from power level.

 **Concept of power level**

 This is a way to battle power creep over time in the game.
 Honestly I myself only have a vague idea on how to implement this.
 But in essence: